 Will Dynamics 365 be available on-premises?

-No. Dynamics 365 is a cloud service so it will not be available, as-is, on-premise or in private clouds.
+Yes.
+Dynamics 365 is a cloud service and Microsoft licensing allows for on-premise or private cloud deployments.
 Microsoft will continue to innovate Dynamics AX on-premise solutions and offer connectors for customers who wish to use a hybrid of on-premise and cloud solution.
 The on-premise version is Dynamics AX 2012 R3 and it is a completely different code base that will soon be called Dynamics 365 On Premise but be advised that it will not stay current with the latest feature releases.
 Our recommendation is to look to Dynamics 365 Enterprise or Business editions in the cloud as the last ERP you’ll ever need.
 You’ll always stay fresh and never need to invest in major upgrades down the road again.

 Should customers invest in Dynamics AX today, or wait for Dynamics 365?

 From our point of view, and based on the information provided by Microsoft, the Operations component of Dynamics 365 is really just a rebranding of the full Microsoft Dynamics AX product as we are implementing it today.
 If an organization would like to add on the additional applications (Customer Service, Sales, Field Services, etc.) once Dynamics 365 is released, Microsoft has already indicated that there will be a clear path to do that.
 So, why wait to leverage the power of Microsoft’s proven, cloud-based business applications when you can get started on the project today?

 Where do you find industry extensions and apps for Dynamics 365?